jhonGriGi/node-hexagonal-archetype/README.md

 # node-hexagonal-architecture-archetype

-## Tracing and Logger
+## Metrics, Tracing and Logger

-to add tracing and logger for your project you can follow the example of product handlers in `app/entrypoints/lambda/products-handler.ts`, but you must change the service name in the follow files:
+to add metrics, tracing and logger for your project you can follow the example of product handlers in `app/entrypoints/lambda/products-handler.ts`, but you must change the service name in the follow files:

 -   template.yaml -> this file is in the root folder
--   tracer.ts -> this files is in the next route: `app/libraries/tracer.ts`
+-   tracer.ts -> this file is in the next route: `app/libraries/tracer.ts`
--   logger.ts -> this files is in the next route: `app/libraries/logger.ts`
+-   logger.ts -> this file is in the next route: `app/libraries/logger.ts`
+-   metrics.ts -> this file is in the next route: `app/libraries/metrics.ts`

 after those change you can add this decorators to your handler method